mackonsti/nuc10i7fnh/Actively Used/Updates.md

 The following changes (either additions or removals) are present in each configuration file per their respective OpenCore release:

+## OpenCore v1.0.5 Update

+* No changes required to configuration files, no keys were added or removed.

+**Personal changes:**

+* Disabled `SSDT-PLUG.aml` injection; explicitly adding `plugin-type = 1` in recent macOS is no longer necessary, as the `X86PlatformPlugin` driver is loaded by default (see [Dortania comment](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#enabling-x86platformplugin))
+* Removed boot argument `igfxagdc=0` as it was found to delay monitor wake-up and did not contribute to anything useful
+* Removed unnecessary, disabled arrays that delete `CpuPm` and `Cpu0Ist` tables to simplify configuration file

+## OpenCore v1.0.4 Update

+* Booter → Quirks → added new required key: `ClearTaskSwitchBit` as "false" boolean

 ## OpenCore v1.0.2 Update

 * UEFI → Unload → added new required (empty) array